 You can use variables in queries instead of constants.
-For example, in the previous example you might want to substitute for different name values, depending on whether you are looking for wine, food, or some other interest.
-The following example shows how to use a variable value in a query expression:
+In the previous example, you might want to substitute for different name values, depending on whether you are looking for wine, food, or some other interest.
+The following example shows the way to use a variable value in a query expression:

 '''

 String interestName = "wine";

 FreeVariables freeV = new FreeVariables();

 freeV.put("x", String.class);

-Query query = new Query(Interest.class, "getName() == x", freeV);
+Query query = new Query(Interest.class, "getName() == x",

+freeV);

 FreeVariableBindings freeVB = new FreeVariableBindings();

 freeVB.put("x", interestName);

 Collection queryResults = query.select(

 allInterests.values(), freeVB);

 '''

-First, create a FreeVariables list and add a variable, \mathbf{x} in this example, to it.
-When you add the variable, you specify the type of the variable.
-In this case, the type of \mathbf{x} is String because it is going to represent a String in the query string.
+First, create a FreeVariables list and add a variable, x in this example, to it.
+When you add the variable, you specify the type of variable.
+In this case, the type of x is String because it is going to represent a String in the query string.
 When you create the query,